 The Benefits of Daily Blogging

-As I write this, I’m approaching my thousandth blog post.
-That’s about two and a half years of daily blog posts.
+As I post this, I’m approaching my three-thousandth blog post.
+That’s over seven years of daily blog posts.
 And, following the methodology described earlier, I have no concerns about generating several thousand more items.

 But what are the benefits of all this work?